andreian02/date-selection-app/README.md

 Finish up scoring system - Added scoring...  to quality check this, continue to test calendar results

-Add panel in the result table to allow filtering of strongest element day New feature ... bring day scoring upfront...
-New feature...add finder to filter which element is the strongest within a window period Add cleanup to calendar option.
+New feature...add finder to filter which element is the strongest within a window period - ADDED!
+Adding layers to this sorting system - this is on going well, need to check results, Need to finetune gui ren results for sure.

+V4 aim will be to integrate user login!

+Add cleanup to calendar option.

 Think what do we do with the door information!
+Change door to di zhi...and see whats the impact on overall score.

 FEATURES to be added individual cards